 Today there are 2.8 million people living in Jamaica, predominately of African descent with significant mixed race minorities.
 Kingston is the capital and largest city.
 The economy is based on agriculture, tourism, and mining.
 Its consistently warm tropical weather (72 – 88 degrees) makes Jamaica a popular tourist destination year round, but the peak season is mid December through mid April.
 May and October are the wettest months.

-Trees That Feed Foundation has planted nearly 50,000 fruit trees in Jamaica.
+Trees That Feed Foundation has planted over 80,000 fruit trees in Jamaica.
 This is where our mission began in 2009.
 In addition to the trees, we have supplied 10 factory-in-a-box kits to enthusiastic entrepreneurs.
 We are now working with dozens of farmers, schools, and producers.
 In cooperation with the Ministry of Agriculture and Ministry of Education, we are piloting a program to feed schoolchildren across the country.
 We are making a breadfruit porridge that is being served for breakfast in the schools – a nutritious and delicious start to the school day.